Contests bring out the best and the worst in all of us—the entrants, the judges, the agents or editors.

 - Submitting is discouraging.

 I know, I know.
 Oxymoron, but we’re doing a switch on the “fear” words from the five facts about submitting to contests.

 - Easy.
-You may or may not agree with me here, but hear me out please.
-When we dash that fear that submitting is hard, submitting then becomes easy.
+This might sound confusing or intriguing.
+When we dash the fear that submitting is hard, submitting then becomes easy.
 Not necessarily easy in the act of hitting that Submit button, but easy in knowing that whatever happens, it’s easy to let go and trust God and the powers that be.

 - Discouraging.
-Yeah, sorry, but it’s truth here.
+This is a heavy word, but it’s truth here.
 You may not get a good score when the results come in.
 That’s life.
 That’s reality.
 That’s discouraging.
 However, if the judge behaved objectively (as they should), then their comments will be comforting, encouraging, and empowering.
 You’ll know what to do next time!
 Isn’t that encouraging?